 In 2018 Mark was a Young Artist with Fargo Moorhead Opera singing Melisso in Handel’s Alcina, and appeared as a featured soloist with Minnesota Chorale (Messiah), East Metro Symphony (Beethoven's Ninth Symphony), and Hennepin Avenue Methodist Church (Duruflé's Requiem).
 In the fall of 2019 Mark joined the St. John’s Boys Choir to sing the role of Mega the Baker in Stephen Paulus’ opera The Star Gatherer.
 Mr. Billy was also the featured soloist in Mozart’s Requiem with the St. Catherine Choral Society and in Gerald Finzi’s In Terra Pax at Hennepin Avenue United Methodist Church.

 Currently Mark serves as Cantor at St. Albert the Great Church, St. Gabriel the Archangel Catholic Church and is a Cantor for the Masses sung in Spanish at Our Lady of Guadalupe in St. Paul.
-Mark is the bass/baritone of the Bethel Quartet in Hudson, WI under the direction of Skip James.
+Mark is formerly the bass/baritone of the Bethel Quartet in Hudson, WI under the direction of Skip James.
 Mark is a soloist/chorister at Minnesota Chorale, and is a member of Minnesota Opera Chorus as well as singing comprimario roles.
 Additionally Mr. Billy is a voice instructor at North St. Paul High School and the St. Paul Conservatory of Music.

 Hailing from Finley, Oklahoma, Mark’s undergraduate studies in voice at the University of Oklahoma were under the mentorship of baritone Richard Anderson.
 At OU the baritone also studied with the legendary mezzo-soprano Marilyn Horne.
 Mark's graduate studies at Indiana University's Jacob School of Music and were with soprano Carol Vaness.
 Mark is also an accomplished clarinetist, having studied with David Etheridge at the University of Oklahoma.